 Before Kieran could answer, Maebhe took a step forward, dropping into another hasty bow.
 “Maebhe Cairn, Your Highness.
-Kieran, Íde, and I just got back from our holiday in Gallontea.
+Kieran, Íde, and I just got back from a holiday in Gallontea.
 Did you know, sire, that your people are being rounded up and thrown in prison there?”

-Whelan stared at her a moment, expression unchanging.
+Whelan stared at her, expression unchanging.
 “Explain.”